numpy/numpy/doc/neps/warnfix.rst

 Warning flags
 =============

-Each compiler detects a diffferent set of potential errors.
+Each compiler detects a different set of potential errors.
 The baseline will be gcc -Wall -W -Wextra.
 Ideally, a complete set would be nice:

 -W -Wall -Wextra -Wstrict-prototypes -Wmissing-prototypes -Waggregate-return